lfourni2/shortr/README.md

 assess the “broadest” proportion of the construct-level content of the set of items included in the original version of the said psychometric instrument.

-The goal of *shortr* is to identify the optimal subset such that the sum of the (absolute) values of the edge weights connecting the optimal subset with its complement is maximized.

 ## Installation